ckarthik1994/VdbenchAutomation/README.md

 ### Important Files:
 •	MetaData.csv : This files stores the configurable parameters for the AWS EC2 instances. </br>
+•	vdbench_environment_setup.py : This python file has all the commands for the environment setup.
-•	vdbench_environment_setup.py : This python file has all the commands for the automation.
+•	vdbench_automate_script.py : This python file has all the commands for the Vdbench automation.

 ### Running the automation

+### Environment Setup
 usage: vdbench_environment_setup.py [-h] [-awsAccessId AWSACCESSID] </br>
                                [-awsAccessKey AWSACCESSKEY] [-keyFile KEYFILE] </br>
                                [-region REGION] [-metadataFile METADATAFILE] </br>